top of page

 Field-resolved detection allows for the direct measurement of light-matter interactions with attosecond precision in a sub-cycle regime, capturing both amplitude and phase information.
 For decades, attosecond streaking was the sole method to probe the electric field of light with a bandwidth approaching petahertz (PHz), limited to vacuum operations.
 Over the past decade, various techniques have been developed that enable near-PHz field-resolved light detection in ambient air.
 Among these techniques, electro-optic sampling (EOS) stands out for its unparalleled detection sensitivity.
 In EOS a short probe pulse is employed to resolve the cycles of the electric field of light by up-converting its spectral bandwidth to higher frequencies, making it possible to apply silicon detectors for broadband near-infrared detection.
 Moreover, when combined with bright, ultra-short pulses, the heterodyne detection allows for higher detection signal-to-noise ratio and higher detection sensitivity, leaving the shot noise of the probe pulse the primary source of noise.

 In femtosecond fieldoscopy, an ultrashort pulse impulsively excites molecules at their near-infrared resonances.
 In the picture, the molecules inside a cuvette represent the sample under scrutiny, while the surrounding molecules represent atmospheric water vapor molecules.
 The transmitted field contains the sample's global molecular response and the environment.
 A second short pulse at higher frequencies is used for up-conversion and generation of a delay-dependent signal in a nonlinear crystal, where the correlation signal is directly proportional to the electric field of the excitation pulse.
 The measured electric field contains the ultrashort excitation pulse, the liquid's delayed response spanning several picoseconds, and a long-lasting response of atmospheric gases lasting for hundreds of nanoseconds.
 Time filtering and subsequent data analysis can decompose the molecular response to the short-lived liquid and long-lived gas responses.
-Different compounds like proteins, carbohydrates, lipids, polyphenols, and alcohols have distinct vibrational modes at this range. (arXiv preprint arXiv:2310.20512 (2023))
+Different compounds like proteins, carbohydrates, lipids, polyphenols, and alcohols have distinct vibrational modes at this range.
+(Nature Photonics 2024)

 spars1-01.png